 This measure shows the delivery of sales from newly launched products and creates incentives for improved R&D performance.
 New products are defined as products launched in the last five years.
 We have included this as a key measure for 2011.

-2011 sales totalling £2.5 billion represented 11% of Pharmaceuticals and Vaccines turnover and included Cervarix (£506 million), Synflorix (£350 million) and Rotarix (£300 million).
+How we performed 2011 sales totalling £2.5 billion represented 11% of Pharmaceuticals and Vaccines turnover and included Cervarix (£506 million), Synflorix (£300 million).

 Cash returned to shareholders